Dhrubajyoti Bora: Early life and education

-Born on 27 November 1955, he was educated in Jorhat, Assam Medical College and Gauhati Medical Colleges.
+Born on 27 November 1955, he was educated in Jorhat, Assam Medical College and Gauhati Medical College and Hospital.

 Career

-Professor Borah is at present working as a Principal of Fakhuddin Ali Ahmed Medical College, Barpeta, Assam.
+Professor Borah is at present working as a Vice Chancellor of Srimanta Sankaradeva University of Health Sciences, Guwahati, Assam.
 He joined on 27 June 2019 after being transferred from Assam Hills Medical College, Diphu of Assam.

 Literary career

 Dhrubajyoti Bora's is a significant voice in contemporary Assamese literature.
 He has published novels these are that include Kalantarar Gadya (Prose of Tempest), Tejor Andhar (Darkness of Blood) and Arth (Meaning), a trilogy based on tragedy of Assam have been acknowledged as major literary creations.
 His major non-fiction works include a monograph on the medieval peasant struggle (on Moamoria rebellion) of Assam and a study of the development of the Assamese language.
 He has written on history and social issues and literature.
 His books on the history of the Second World War, the French Revolution and a two-volume set on the Russian Revolution are first such books in the Assamese language.
 His fictional works have been translated into Hindi, English, Bengali, Malayalam and Bodo languages.
 Katha Ratnakar (2007) is based on the situation of the marginalised Scheduled Castes and Scheduled Tribes in Assam and the lives of Keots (Kaibartas).

 He edits the academic research quarterly Yaatra : The Journal of Assamese Literature and Culture.